Puglia, 4th century BC.

 Material: Terracotta decorated with red figures

-review by Soprintendenza Archeologica, Belle Arti e Paesaggio per la città metropolitana di Firenze e le provincie di Pistoia e Prato
+Review by The Soprintendenza Archeologia Belle Arti e Paesaggio per la città metropolitana di Firenze e per le province di Pistoia e Prato, dott.
+Michele bueno

 The piece comes with a permit for free movement issued by the Italian Ministry of Cultural Heritage & Activities of the Florence Office.